omonien/Delphi-Version-Information/README.md

 # Delphi-Version-Information

 Delphi has several variables, symbols and other means where it stores its own version information.
-Here is a reference, trying to display as much information as possible.
+Here is a reference, trying to provide as much information as possible.

 If you have corrections, additional information or updates, then feel free to post pull-requests.